retainful/site/content/docs/woocommerce/connecting-the-store-with-retainful-account.md

 #### For version 1.x
 For those, who use Retainful plugin with version 1.x, please follow the below steps to connect the store with your Retainful account:

-1. **Fetching the keys:** Login to your Retainful dashboard by clicking <link-text url="https://app.retainful.com" target="_blank" rel="noopener">here<link-text>.
+1. **Fetching the keys:** Login to your Retainful dashboard by clicking <link-text url="https://app.retainful.com" target="_blank" rel="noopener">here<link-text>
 If you are a new user, you could sign up as well.

 ![Login page](../../images/docs/connecting-the-store-with-retainful/1.x-dashboard-login-page.png)